Moinkhan8439/Bakery-Management-System/README.md

 # Bakery Management System

-This ** Bakery Management System ** is based on Django Rest framework and Uses the Token Authentications.The API has two types of User
+This **Bakery Management System** is based on Django Rest framework and Uses the Token Authentications.
-ADMIN and CUSTOMER.We have used three different table to register three main objects i.e Ingredients , Dishes and Orders .
-These tables are inter-connected in such a way that a single dish can be made up of more than one Ingredients and a paticular User(CUSTOMER) can order many dishes at once.
+For better understanding read the documentation at [docs](https://documenter.getpostman.com/view/14584052/TWDdjZYb)

 ## Steps to run the API: